 Use and abuse of “points-of-order” in parliament

-by manthri.lk - Research Team posted over 9 years ago in Analysis
+by manthri.lk - Research Team posted about 10 years ago in Analysis

 A point-of-order is an important instrument of parliament.
 All members have a right to raise a point-of-order.
 The purpose is to bring to the attention of the house that some aspect of agreed parliamentary norms are being violated.
 That is its proper USE.
 The right can also be ABUSED.
 That happens when a member purports to have a point of order, but makes a flawed representation that only succeeds in interrupting proceedings or causing a disturbance.